-48. To assist user in manual insertion of information specific web form must be developed, in order to reduce the probability of errors, (if possible and if the number of alternatives is reasonable) the selection mode from list values rather than mere typing must be chosen.
+To assist user in manual insertion of information specific web form must be developed, in order to reduce the probability of errors, (if possible and if the number of alternatives is reasonable) the selection mode from list values rather than mere typing must be chosen.
 However, the formal correctness, consistency and plausibility of the entered data shall be checked.
+As a matter of fact, monitoring data are usually massively uploaded using excel, csv or db access files and web form are actually used only to modify or provide additional information on already stored data sets.